-(a) Every quasi-judicial decision of the planning commission, or the hearing committee, shall be subject to judicial review by the superior court by proceedings in the nature of certiorari pursuant to G.S.
-160A 393 160D-1403.
-Any petition for a review of the planning commission's, or hearing committee's decision in the nature of certiorari by the superior

-- court must be filed with the clerk of superior court by the later of (1) within 30 days after the decision is effective, or (2) 30 days after a from receipt of the written copy of the notice of decision, is given in accordance with Section 20-95 of this ordinance.
+- (a) Every quasi-judicial decision of the planning commission, or the hearing committee, shall be subject to judicial review by the superior court by proceedings in the nature of certiorari pursuant to G.S.
+160D-1403.
+Any petition for a review of the planning commission's, or hearing committee's decision in the nature of certiorari by the superior court must be filed with the clerk of superior court within\30 days from receipt of the written notice of decision, is given in accordance with Section 20-95 of this ordinance.
 When first-class mail is used to deliver notice, three days shall be added to the time to file the petition. - (b) If there is an appeal from the decision of the planning staff taken to the planning commission, or the hearing committee, then the person filing the appeal may not file a revised preliminary plan or revised final plat for the portion of the subject site affected by the appeal until the completion of the appeal, or any final judicial determination.
 The planning staff may approve a preliminary plan or final plat for that portion of the property not affected by the action of the appeal.